 If you shoot suppressed, you already know this, but this is a very fun gun.
 Just shoot.
 It’s not jumpy.
 You can stay on target.
 I’m running a Sig Sauer Romeo5 on here: probably one of the best-valued optics you can buy in the Red Dot series.

 But overall, great gun.
 If you’re on the fence about it, don’t be.

-At this point as the writing of this article, you cannot buy this gun complete.
-You’re going to have to piece it together.
+As of the writing of this article, you cannot buy this gun complete.
+You’re will have to buy the parts separately and piece them together.

 Once you get all the parts, you can build them.
 You can buy a complete upper.

 One of my only real gripes with Aero Precision is they sell a complete upper that’s not truly complete.
 You can’t buy it with the bolt most of the time, and the charging handle, but you can buy it complete as in “handguard, barrel upper, but no muzzle device.”

 So just keep it in mind.
 It’s not perfect, but you can definitely work with it.